PurdueAF/purdue-af/docs/source/doc-dask.rst

 ------------------------

-Dask Gateway provides a way to scale out to multiple compute nodes, using SLURM batch scheduler in the backend.
-With Dask Gateway, you should be able to scale up to **150-200 workers** or more, depending on availability of the SLURM job slots.
+Dask Gateway provides a way to scale out to multiple compute nodes, using either SLURM batch scheduler or Kubernetes in the backend.
+With Dask Gateway, you should be able to quickly scale up to **100-200 cores** or more, depending on availability of resources.

 .. note::